 bag from cracking open again, I do some stitching on it - I think.
 Bit hard

-to see black-in-black in next to nothing light.
-A also hang my laundry to
+to see black-in-black in next to no light.
+I also hang my laundry to

-dry, although I doubt it will have any effect.
+dry, although I doubt it will have any effect in the cold.
 The car remained wet for 30

 kilometres after it was washed - and that was driving!
 In my crammed room